joao-p-marques/VivumLab/website/docs/dev/Adding-Services.md

 Once the script has run, you must edit the `roles/PACKAGENAME/templates/docker-compose.PACKAGENAME.yml.j2` file.
   - eg. *roles/jellyfin/templates/docker-compose.jellyfin.yml.j2*

-_Please review all other files, before pushing your changes to gitlab._
+_Please review all other files, before pushing your changes to github._

 # How to Manually Add Services to Vivumlab